 When you hear the term marketing, what comes to mind?
 TV commercials?
 Radio and newspaper ads?
 Direct mail?
 Manipulation?
 In the golden era of television, marketing was more of a luxury that was only accessible to big businesses.
 If you had a large budget, all you needed was to get your product on TV and you were a hit.
 While the television market did expand with the invention of cable, pay-to-play marketing was still out of reach for a majority of businesses.
-Mediums like radio, print ads and mailers were the status quo.
+Mediums like radio, print ads, and mailers were the status quo.
 In the 90s, the internet went public.
-Over the past twenty years, this new form of communication has not only created news ways for marketers and businesses reach their audience, but it has shifted the way we market across every channel.
+Over the past twenty years, this new form of communication has not only created new ways for marketers and businesses to reach their audience, but it has shifted the way we market across every channel.

-While traditional forms of marketing can still be found nearly everywhere we look, the internet's impact on the industry can clearly be seen.
+While traditional forms of marketing can still be found nearly everywhere we look, the Internet’s impact on the industry can clearly be seen.
 Just having a big budget and access to “celebrities” no longer means instant success.
 Today’s consumer has more control over the buying process than ever before.
-They can pick and choose what messages they allow in and they’ve gotten extremely good at ignoring things that don’t reinforce their worldview.
+They can pick and choose what messages they allow in, and they’ve gotten extremely good at ignoring things that don’t reinforce their worldview.
 As a result, businesses and marketers are having to shift their approach in order to succeed.

 It’s much easier to see the transformation when you zoom out a bit.
 To better illustrate my point, I want to look at four core foundations of marketing and how the internet has transformed how we reach and engage with our market.